-The site is easily accessed by all-public and private modes of transport.
+The site is easily accessed by public and private modes of transport.
 Pedestrians are able to access the site from Old South Head Road or from the Coastal Walk.
 The driveway from Old South Head Road provides an accessible entrance to the Lightstation site.
 The site is located on a bus route providing a regular and convenient service to the city.

-Vehicular access for the residents of the townhouses and Head Keepers Quarters is provided at four points from Old South Head Road. is available from the The-southernmost entry provides access to the townhousesto the site.
-The southern end of the former semi-circular driveway also provides the access point for to the Head Keeper's Quarters; --service vehicles may access the lighthouse and grounds from this locationImmediately adjacent to this, a gateway provides access for pedestrians and also for maintenance vehicles to the lighthouse and grounds.
+Vehicular access for the residents of the townhouses and Head Keepers Quarters is available from the southernmost entry to the site.
+The southern end of the former semi-circular driveway also provides access to the Head Keeper's Quarters; service vehicles may access the lighthouse and grounds from this location.